shlomnissan/subbscribe/README.md

 #Subbscribe
-## Tumblr style opt-in popup form
+Tumblr style opt-in popup form

 Visit www.subbscribe.com for a demo or subscribe to www.1bytebeta.com for updates and announcements.

 - - -

-You know that nice little pop-up window titled ‘Never miss a post’ that shows up when you scroll through Tumblr sites encouraging you to follow the account?
+You know that nice little pop-up window that shows up when you scroll through Tumblr sites encouraging you to follow the account?

 - - -

 I was using MailChimp’s pop-up overlay for a while but I find it too obtrusive.
-It’s covering the screen and it shows as soon as someone landed on my blog, at a point I wouldn’t expect them to subscribe anyway as they didn’t get a chance to read any of my posts.
+It’s covering the screen and it showed as soon as someone landed on my blog, at a point which I wouldn’t expect them to subscribe anyway as they didn’t get a chance to read any of my posts.

 I wanted an unobtrusive pop-up form that will invite people to subscribe to my mailing list without interfering with the overall experience or being too obscure for people to realise it’s there.

 I always thought Tumblr’s ‘follow’ popup was really slick so I decided to turn it into a pop-up opt-in form.
-It was initially hard-coded on my blog but the feedback was really positive so I converted it to a jQuery plugin.
+It was initially hard-coded on 1Byte Beta but the feedback was really positive so I converted it to a jQuery plugin.

 - - -

 It’s still early days for this project but I created a nice little landing page for it: www.subbscribe.com.

-At the moment it only supports MailChimp but I will try to integrate CampaignMonitor before the end of the month.
+At the moment, it supports MailChimp and CampaignMonitor.

-If you’re using it, star the repo to show appreciation!
+To get updates and announcements about this project, [subbscribe to 1Byte Beta’s mailing-list](http://www.1bytebeta.com).

 ### Requirements

 I tried to keep it as light as possible.
-The only thing you need to is `jQuery` and a MailChimp form with name and email fields.
+The only thing you need to is `jQuery` and a MailChimp or CampaignMonitor form with  the default name and email fields.

 ### How to use